microsoft/trident/setsail/DEV_GUIDE.md

 }
 ```

+**NOTE:** The empty line between the short and long description is important!

 Right now the only things you need to add in extra info are:

 - Other field requirements (i.e. this flag is only valid if anothe flag is present)